I hate having to choose between Nat’s safety and her happiness.

 I wanted Natalie to have carefree afternoons — playing with friends, going to the park, swimming.
 Now, “swimming” means 14 kids sharing two small plastic wading pools.

 I could try to find another babysitter, but I’m scared.
 Without other adults watching, how will I know Natalie is safe?
 It’ll be a long time before I trust my instincts again; take a chance on bringing a “stranger” into our home, and trusting her with my children.

-I was nearly in tears today as I packed Nat’s backback.
+I was nearly in tears today as I packed Nat’s backpack.
 “I hate Formative Years!
 I’m not going!”
 Nat yelled.
 I hope I’m doing the right thing.
 I hope Nat is better off safe than happy.